Rockies use strong outing by Jon Gray to beat Miami 3-0

 Gray struck out Lewis Brinson with runners on first and second, and then got an inning-ending double play by Bryan Holaday.
 Gray set down 12 batters on groundouts, starting with Holaday’s double play.

+He faced another jam in the seventh when Neil Walker tripled off the wall in right-center with one out.
+Gray got Starlin Castro to fly out to shallow center and Harold Ramirez lined out to first to keep Miami off the board.

+“We attacked from the get go,” Gray said.
+“We didn’t walk people, we stayed in the zone with all of our pitches.
+We just attacked and good things happened.”

-Miami’s Sandy Alcantara (4-11) was nearly as good, going seven innings and allowing just three hits.
+Alcantara (4-11) went seven innings and allowed just three hits.
 He walked four, including one ahead of McMahon’s homer, and struck out just two.
 He retired the last seven batters he faced.

+“I kept the ball down and got out of trouble with double plays,” Alcantara said.
+“I just missed one pitch in the second inning and it was 2-0.”

 Arenado homered in the eighth, his 28th.
 Scott Oberg got the final three outs for his fifth save.